Uasin Gishu people: c.1830 Origins

 According to Maasai traditions recorded by MacDonald (1899), in taking over the plateau, the Uasin Gishu conquered a people he referred to as 'Senguer' and almost annihilated this community.

 It is notable that certain accounts state that the name Uasin Gishu was actually the proper term for the Wuakuafi given.
-McDonald (1899) for instance writes that the "..Masai, Kwafi (or more properly Guash Ngishu, for Kwafi, is a Swahili term) and Sambur (or Kore) are three divisions of one tribe, the Eloegop..." while Wagner (1949) writes of "..the Uasin-Gishu Masai (Kwafi)...".
+McDonald (1899) for instance writes that the "..Masai, Kwafi, and Samburu (or Kore) are three divisions of one tribe, the Eloegop..." while Wagner (1949) writes of "..the Uasin-Gishu Masai (Kwafi)...".